 Instructor: Taylor

 Environment and Technology from the Policy and Business Perspective:

 Read Less [-]

 PUB POL C284 Energy and Society 4 Units

-Terms offered: Fall 2017, Summer 2017 8 Week Session, Fall 2016 Energy sources, uses, and impacts; an introduction to the technology, politics, economics, and environmental effects of energy in contemporary society.
+Terms offered: Fall 2018, Summer 2018 10 Week Session, Fall 2017 Energy sources, uses, and impacts; an introduction to the technology, politics, economics, and environmental effects of energy in contemporary society.
 Energy and well-being; energy international perspective, origins, and character of energy crisis.

 Energy and Society: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of

 discussion per week

 Summer:

 8 weeks - 6 hours of lecture and 1.5 hours of discussion per week 10 weeks - 6 hours of lecture and 1.5 hours of discussion per week

 Additional Details

 Subject/Course Level: Public Policy/Graduate

 Grading: Letter grade.
 Instructor: Kammen

 Also listed as: ENE,RES C200

 Energy and Society: Read Less [-]

 PUB POL C285 Nuclear Security: The Nexus Between Policy and Technology 4 Units

-Terms offered: Spring 2018, Spring 2017, Spring 2016

-The course will review the origins and evolution of nuclear energy, how it
+Terms offered: Spring 2018, Spring 2017, Spring 2016 The course will review the origins and evolution of nucl

-has been applied for both peaceful and military purposes, and the current and prospective challenges it presents.
+The course will review the origins and evolution of nuclear energy, how it has been applied for both peaceful and military purposes, and the current and prospective challenges it presents.
 The purpose of the course is to educate students on the policy roots and technological foundations of nuclear energy and nuclear weapons so they are positioned to make original contributions to the field in their scholarly and professional careers.

 Nuclear Security: The Nexus Between Policy and Technology: Read

 More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Public Policy/Graduate

 Grading: Letter grade.

 Instructors: Nacht, Prussin

 Also listed as: NUC ENG C285

+Nuclear Security: The Nexus Between Policy and Technology: Read Less $\,$

 [-]

 PUB POL 286 US National Security Policy 4 Units

 Terms offered: Spring 2018, Spring 2017, Fall 2015

 An extensive examination of contemporary U.S. national security issues and how policy is developed and implemented.
 Topics include Russia after the Cold War with emphasis on nuclear and biological weapons; crisis decision-making and the key players in national security policy; the struggle against terrorism, especially since 9/11, with some reference to homeland security; the challenges to U.S. policy in the Middle East after the Arab spring; China as the chief great power rival; and the role of unmanned vehicles, cyber, and special operations as key elements of U.S. policy.
 Students will write policy memos, participate in crisis simulation exercises, and complete a take-home final examination.

 US National Security Policy: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Public Policy/Graduate

 Grading: Letter grade.

 Instructor: Nacht

 US National Security Policy: Read Less [-]

 PUB POL 288 Risk and Optimization Models for Policy 4 Units

-Terms offered: Spring 2018, Fall 2016, Fall 2015
+Terms offered: Fall 2018, Spring 2018, Fall 2016

 Optimization and simulation models in stochastic and deterministic contexts.
 Monte Carlo simulation, Bayesian models and decisions, linear and nonlinear programming, queing models, and a review of heuristics and biases in individual risk assessment.
 Hands-on exploration of tools oriented to management and policy decisions in public and nonprofit organizations.
 Objective for students: lifelong habit of learning and using new analytic methods.

 Risk and Optimization Models for Policy: Read More [+]

 Rules & Requirements

 Prerequisites: One course in statistics/probability

 Hours & Format

-Fall and/or spring: 15 weeks - 4 hours of lecture per week
+Fall and/or spring: 15 weeks - 4 hours of lecture and 2 hours of discussion per week

 Additional Details

 Subject/Course Level: Public Policy/Graduate

 Grading: Letter grade.